Kianoush-h/Youtube-Viewer-Increment/README.md

 ### Dependencies

-You need the following dependencies:
+It would help if you had the following dependencies:

 - python3
 - selenium
-- pyfy
+- pafy
 - youtube-dl